RED NOBLE GRAPES

 Wine made from each of the Red Noble Grapes has typical color, aromas, and flavors.
 As you taste these wines side-by-side compare these tasting notes to what you're experiencing.

 Compare the color of the wine by tilting your glass slightly with a white napkin or paper behind it.
-See how clear or opaque the wine is along with the type and depth of color.
+Identify the color and its intensity along with the opacity.
 This helps tell you the style of the wine.

 Merlot: Deep red in color.
 Slightly opaque.

 Cabernet Sauvignon: Dark red in color.
 Very opaque.